 Strategies are how you execute a goal.
 IoT is not a strategy.
 IoT technologies can support a strategy, though… we’ll talk about that later.

 Anyone that has heard me speak, I always talk about the 4 goals of IoT.

 - Increase the quality of life

-I know these are pretty broad and I can definitely get more descriptive, like, “Facilitate discovery of new operational processes through technology that will substantially reduce overhead”… but that’s just a $5,000 a day consultant’s way of me saying “reduce cost”.
+I know these are pretty broad and I can definitely get more descriptive, like, “Facilitate the discovery of new operational processes through technology that will substantially reduce overhead”… but that’s just a $5,000 a day consultant’s way of me saying “reduce cost”.

 So, what should be driving IoT?
 Business goals!
-Period, end of statement.
+Period, end of the statement.
 All companies have them (or should) and IoT certainly can serve a goal and help execute a strategy.
 You may or may not know how to execute that strategy using technology, so that’s where the real IoT experts come in… because it’s probably not an unusual goal or strategy and we’ve executed it before.

-When I talk to an economic decision maker, I start with a problem or opportunity.
+When I talk to an economic decision-maker, I start with a problem or opportunity.
 I get to the root cause and it usually falls into one of the 4 goals.
 So, things like: